samigehi/AndroidCleanArchitecture/README.md

 In most of the projects I used Dagger2 and Hilt, In this sample I tried to explore 'Koin' dependencies injecttion with Kotlin Coroutines - Koin uses the power of 'Kotlin Reified' to create dependencies while Dagger/Hilt uses annotation processing to create dependencies.

+This is not fully functional app, this is just for demo purpose that how we can use Koin DI with Jetpack components and Coroutine.